-Mr. Ausbrook is a distinguished lawyer with an accomplished record of managing complex crises.
-He has held numerous senior executive and legislative branch positions where he developed and implemented investigative and legal strategies, advised senior government officials on legal and political issues, and participated in public messaging for high profile matters.
-Mr. Ausbrook has extensive experience with government investigations including Congressional, Inspector General, Government Accountability Office, and federal prosecutors and the FBI.
+Mr. Ausbrook is a distinguished lawyer with an accomplished record of managing complex matters of national and international interest.
+He has held numerous senior executive and legislative branch positions where he developed and implemented oversight and investigative strategies, advised senior government officials on legal and political issues, and participated in public messaging for high profile matters.
+Mr. Ausbrook has extensive experience with government investigations conducted by Congress, Inspectors General, the Government Accountability Office, and federal prosecutors and the FBI.

 Previously, he held the position of Executive Secretary of the Homeland Security Council at the White House advising and supporting the President of the United States.
 He developed and advanced homeland security and counterterrorism policy and produced memoranda and reports for the President and the public on multiple subjects, including maritime security, emergency preparedness, and pandemic influenza planning.